 Did you know your credit card will have a ‘grace period’: a time within which no interest is charged on the amount swiped?
 If you didn’t – you could be paying interest for not keeping track even if you are a generally diligent paymaster.

-Most cards offer 20 days but check your card agreement to be sure.
+Most credit cards offer 20 days interest-free grace period but check your card agreement to be sure.
 You can also call your bank to confirm this.

 Take advantage of this perk by always paying within the grace period even if your bill isn’t ready yet – you’ll save on paying any interest on your swipes!